Marnold212/CamLab-K64F/README.md

 ## Installing mbed-CLI 1

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install mbed command line tools for compiling and flashing mbed device
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install mbed command line tools for compiling and flashing mbed device.
+Note that special instructions required to install mercurial with a venv(virtual environment) due to Visual C++ requirement - see below.

 ```bash
 pip install mbed-cli